 - Some academic departments place time restrictions on the completion of major courses and/or major requirements.
 Such restrictions are clearly articulated in the university catalog and take priority over this policy.

 Changes in program should be requested only after careful counseling and planning.
-All such changes require the completion of a Change of Major Card that is available at the Student Enrollment Center.
+All such changes require the completion of a "Change of Major" card that is available at the Student Enrollment Center.
 Changes to major/minors/concentrations mean that the student is to follow the catalog requirements for that program based on the year of change.
 It is recommended that students request a program change prior to applying for graduation if applicable.

-Class designation is determined by the number of semester hours of work, which the student has satisfactorily completed in accordance with the following:
+Class designation is determined by the number of semester hours of work which the student has satisfactorily completed in accordance with the following:

 |Semester Hours Completed||Class|

-|90 and Over
+|90 and over||Senior|